How to fix circuit breaker

 How often should I check my circuit breakers?

-It's a good idea to visually inspect your circuit breaker panel every few months and reset any tripped breakers.
+It's a good idea to visually inspect your circuit breaker panel every 6 months to ensure all breakers are in the 'on' position and there are no signs of damage or overheating.

 Connect with certified professionals in your area